 - Toss the mixed peel with the flour (to keep it from sticking together) and then pulse in a food processor until finely minced.
 Set aside.

 - In a large mixing bowl, beat the eggs with a hand mixer until foamy.
 Add the sugar, honey and vanilla extract and beat with a hand mixer until combined.

-- Add the ground almond meal, ground hazelnut meal, salt, baking powder, Lebkuchengewürz, and mixed peel and stir vigorously with a wooden spoon until thoroughly combined.
+- Add the ground almond meal, ground hazelnut meal, salt, baking powder, Lebkuchengewürz, and mixed peel and stir with a wooden spoon until combined.
 The mixture will be wet but if it is too thin to scoop on to baking paper, add some more almond or hazelnut meal.

 - Bake for 25 minutes.
 Allow to cool completely.

 - For the chocolate glaze, place chocolate and oil in a small bowl and microwave stirring occasionally, until melted.
-Use immediately.
-If glaze becomes firm, reheat in the microwave.

 - For the sugar glaze, place icing sugar and water in a small bowl and stir until smooth.